PauliusMacernis/ideas/README.old.md

 - [ ] CADUX: Translating lectures of well known psychologists to Lithuanian.
 Put all under YouTube, have Facebook account, etc. Many people who cannot speak foreign language have a need for a psychology-based advice.
 - [ ] A pathwalk as a timeline of whatewer, e.g. history.
 - [ ] FDGEE: Web software development for organizations promoting green-lifestyle.
+- [ ] Extract questions out of pdf and random;y ask these.
+May also be configured to extract random topics, random lines, etc, - good for learning.

 Do you know anyone who has successfully implemented any ideas on this list?
 Let me know, I will add the link to the result.